HIZ

 A minimum of 12 credit hours must be maintained throughout the semester, and are included in the cost of the program.
 If you enroll in more than 12 credit hours, you will be charged for those hours.
 Eight semesters of Bible are required by the University for graduation.
 Students who complete two Bible courses at HIZ will have one of their later semesters of the Bible requirement waived.

-HUM 2730 - World Civilization/Humanities (2-6): REQUIRED.
-An integration of the disciplines of art, drama, history, literature, music, philosophy, religion, and science, and their influence in shaping ideas and values in the selected area of the world.
+HUM 2730 - World Civilization/Humanities (3 or 6): REQUIRED.
+An integration of the disciplines of art, drama, history, literature, music, philosophy, religion and science, and their influence in shaping ideas and values in the selected area of the world.
 The course content will reflect the context in which it will be taught.
 Required of all students participating in an international program.
-May count for up to 6 hours selected from the following: ART 1010, THEA 1010, ENG 2010 or ENG 2020, HIST 2100 or HIST 2110, MUS 1010-1015, PHIL 3010, or global perspectives.
+May count for 3 or 6 hours selected from the following: ART 1010, THEA 1010, ENG 2010 or ENG 2020, HIST 2100 or HIST 2110, MUS 1010-1015, PHIL 3010, or global perspectives.
 This course may be repeated for credit up to a maximum of 12 hours, provided the course is taken at different locations.

 This course may not be taken as a repeat for a completed liberal arts course or to satisfy an additional liberal arts requirement.
 Determine how you intend to apply the credits, then enroll in the appropriate number of hours.
 (Example: Student wants credit for ENG 2010 and MUS 1010; therefore, will enroll in 6 credit hours.)
 Credit may not be increased after the semester begins.
 Prior to the semester abroad, students must apply the credits to the appropriate course(s).

-BMIS 3020 – Development Ministry (3): NOTE: All HIZ students must enroll and be present on-site for BMIS 3020 for 0 or 3 hours during intersession prior to the to the HIZ semester.
-Students wanting to utilize 3 hours credit during the HIZ semester for this course must enroll in the course for 3 hours during intersession.
+BMIS 3020 – Development Ministry (3): NOTE: All HIZ students must enroll and be present on-site for BMIS 3020 for 0 or 3 hours during the first week of intersession prior to the to the HIZ semester.
+Students wanting to utilize 3 hours credit during the HIZ semester for this course must enroll in the course for 3 hours for the duration of the summer.
 This course is taught at the Global Village facility at H.U.T.
 (Harding University Tahkodah).
 Through cross-cultural simulation, the course provides hands-on training in various types of benevolent outreach to the poor, intensive gardening, livestock management, water development and sanitation, appropriate technology, and primary health care.
 Students are also introduced to theological as well as strategic issues in relief and development.
-Fulfills 3 credits of the 6 hours required for Global Perspectives (when enrolled in for 3 hours only).
-(Only one BMIS course may be counted for Global Perspectives.)

 BMIN 4050 – Ministry Internship (1): The course exists in order to give future ministers supervised, hands-on experience within structured ministry setting.
 HIZ students: This course may not be taken concurrent with BMIS 3070.